jwyang/Person-Specific-FAS/README.md

 	Finally, you may want to evaluate the performance.
 Go to Test_Models folder, find runall_ps.m and runall_gen.m and run them.

 ### Citation
-If you find our code is useful in your researches, please consider citing:
+If you find our paper or code is useful in your researches, please consider citing:

     @article{yang2015person,
       title={Person-specific face antispoofing with subject domain adaptation},